Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Maps window/tab**
 : Window/tab in QMapShack where the user can define and activate the vector, raster or online maps for a map view.

+**Polyline**
+: Also denoted as _Line_ or _GIS item with multiple points_.
+A series of connected straight line intervals linking given points.
+Tracks, routes, and area boundaries are polylines.

 **Roadbook**
 : Also denoted as "_Diary_".
 A tabular overview of all data in a project.